Oracle Separations for the Quantum-Classical Polynomial Hierarchy: Random restrictions for polynomials

-and $g$ is a width-$k^2$ DNF dependent on $\rho$ (defined explicitly in the proof).
-Note that if $f_{\rho}(y_{|S}) = \perp$, then $g$ is allowed to output 0 or 1 arbitrarily. \end{theorem} \begin{proof} Let $Q$ be the quantum query algorithm computing $f$ by making $T$ queries to the input.
+\begin{proof} Let $Q$ be the quantum query algorithm computing $f$ by making $T$ queries to the input.
 Let $\Tilde{f}$ be the polynomial of degree $d \leq 2T$ corresponding to $Q$ (from \lem{querytodeg}).
 Let $F$ be the fractional block sensitivity of $\Tilde{f}$.
 Then we know from \thm{fbstodeg}